videoDAC/streaming-back-end/README.md

 - __Faster load time__ - the stream starts straight away, because less data is required (up to 900x less)

-- __Lower bandwidth requirements__ - making it possible to watch on slow connections (e.g. 2G, 3G, 3.5G)
+- __Works on slower internet connections__ - due to less data required to be received (e.g. can work on 2G, 3G, 3.5G)

 - __Works on older devices__ - as it requires less power to play back content (e.g. on old smartphones)